This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Bat World Sanctuary and its cyber-stalker

 An obsessive, mentally unbalanced cyber-stalker in Beverly Hills, California has dedicated much of her life to spreading lies about Randy on the internet and trying to ruin his online reputation in an effort to get revenge for a lawsuit he won against her.
 It started when Randy agreed to represent Amanda Lollar and Bat World Sanctuary in a defamation lawsuit against a person who calls herself "Mary Cummins" aka "Mary Cummins-Cobb."
 Bat World Sanctuary is the world's largest rescue/rehabilitation/teaching sanctuary dedicated exclusively to bats.
 Amanda Lollar, its founder and president, is an internationally renowned bat expert, author, and rehabilitator.
 Bat World and Amanda have appeared on the Discovery Channel, 20/20 Downtown, Animal Planet, Nickelodeon, the CBS Early Show, and Late Night with David Letterman.
-In 2005 Bat World received the Doris Day Kindred Spirit Award, and in 2008 they were named Animal Planet Hero of the Year Finalist.
-In a 2013 article entitled "10 Amazing Wild Animal Sanctuaries You Should Support," www.onegreenplanet.org listed Bat World as #1.
+In 2005 Amanda Lollar received the Doris Day Kindred Spirit Award, and in 2008 she was a Top Ten Animal Planet Hero of the Year Finalist.
+In 2013 Bat World was listed as number one in an article entitled "10 Amazing Wild Animal Sanctuaries You Should Support," by www.onegreenplanet.org.

 Defamation of Randy's client